 Day 3: Waterfall trail in Tsitsikamma National park

 After a delicious breakfast at Parkes Manor we went to the Tsitsikamma National park.
-We drove the same route again as the day before, but I did not mind at all.
-This way I could enjoy the beautiful views again.
+We drove the same route again as the day before, but I didn’t mind that at all.
+This way I could enjoy the beautiful view again.

 Along the way you pass the famous but quite touristy place Plettenberg Bay, where you can hike beautiful trails.
-Moreover, on the main road to Plettenberg Bay you will find all kinds of local initiatives which offer various activities such as monkeyland, birds paradise, … Unfortunately we could not explore this area because of a lack of time, but in every travel guide this place is highly recommended.
+On the main road to Plettenberg Bay we passed all kinds of local initiatives which offer various fun activities such as monkeyland, birds paradise, … Unfortunately we couldn’t explore this area because of a lack of time, but in every travel guide this place is highly recommended.
+We would therefore strongly advice that you take a few days to discover this area.
+Below you can already find some top activities organised by Getyourguide to explore this area better.

 Here and there there are a number of challenging parts where you have to climb and clamber.
-So make sure you have suitable footwear and don’t forget your swimwear!
+So make sure you have suitable footwear.
+Don’t forget your swimwear to take a refreshing dip in the waterfall.

 Day 4: Knysna – oudtshoorn – Barrydale

-We had imagined our last day in Knysna completely different.
+We imagined our last day in Knysna completely different.
 We would have liked to explore this area a bit more.
-The Knysna heads where you have a beautiful view over the Lagoon was one of the excursions on our program.
+The Knysna heads where you have a beautiful view over the Lagoon was one of the excursions on our program for the day.

 Unfortunately, the weather didn’t agree with our plans.
 So we decided to continue our road trip towards Barrydale.
 This time we didn’t choose for the N2, but for route 62 through the Karoo.
 This is a region less visited by tourists, but definitely worth driving through.